vanbrantley/vanbrantley/README.md

 Hello and welcome to my profile!

-My name is Van, and I am a full-stack developer that loves using technology to make tools relating to my interests in music, sports, and fashion.
+My name is Van, and I'm a full-stack developer that loves using technology to make tools relating to my interests in music, sports, and fashion.

 Most of my work is done using Next.js, MobX, TailwindCSS, and Python.